Nobody just walks into faith, unchallenged.

 What you can bring to the table: The Holy Spirit, who always tells the truth about Jesus (John 15:26).
 He brings out the fullness of the good news of Jesus and convicts those who hate Him (1 Thes.
 1:5).
 Take a look at what effect the Spirit-empowered word had on the crowd that had just got done killing Jesus (Acts 2:36-37).
 Note: the phrase “Cut to the heart” means to be really, really sorry.

 Most of us encounter hardship when trying to help someone who is being held by the devil.
 After a little while it wears us out, so we give up.
-You’ve got the ultimate Kung-Fu, but keep telling yourself that the playground bully is too big and threatening.
+You’ve got the ultimate Kung-Fu, but you keep telling yourself that the playground bully is too big and threatening.
 He’s not.
 All the facts say he’s not.
 You’ve got the awesome Spirit of God.
 The question still remains, though, about how exactly to bring the Spirit to bear on the situation.

 Yep.
 Next post.